 18. Visual Basic for Applications

-As an accountant, you need to create a lot of reports and with VBA you can all automate all those reports which you usually create manually.
+As an accountant, you need to create a lot of reports and with VBA you can automate all those reports that you usually create manually.
 The best example is, using a macro to create a pivot table.

 20. OFFICE Add-Ins